Eziliram/data_set_presentation_app/REPORT.md

 - Functionality: 1.5 days
 - Styling and UX: 1 day
 - Documentation: 0.5 day
-- Testing and optimisation:
+- Testing and optimisation: 1 day

-TOTAL: [x] days
+TOTAL: 4 days

 ## If I had more time, I would have: